msdavid/fiji/README.md

         uv run python utils/create-invitation.py newuser@example.com [--roles ROLE_ID_TO_ASSIGN_1,ROLE_ID_TO_ASSIGN_2]
         ```
         Replace `newuser@example.com` with the email of the user you want to invite.
-        Optionally, use `--roles` followed by a comma-separated list of Role Document IDs to assign to the user upon registration.
+        Optionally, use `--roles` followed by a comma-separated list of Role Document IDs (e.g., `sysadmin` or other custom role IDs) to assign to the user upon registration.
 If omitted, `rolesToAssignOnRegistration` will be empty.
     *   The script will output an invitation token.
 This token can be used with the frontend registration page (e.g., `http://localhost:3002/register?token=THE_GENERATED_TOKEN`).

 ### 7. Key Configuration Files and Secrets Management